SDGforskning/sdg-strings/SDG11_query_action_WoS.md

 ##### Phrase 1:

-Since name of Sendai includes disaster risk reduction it does not make sense to include as an action for countries.
+Since name of Sendai includes disaster risk reduction it does not make sense to include as an action neither for national or local.
 Rather include synonyms for implementation?
-Few hits just for this simple search:
+Few hits just for this simple search below.
+Add national or local to distinguish 11.b.1 and 11.b.2 perhaps, will not get many results.

 ```Ceylon =
 TS=